noah8368/Celestial_Object_Classifier/README.md

 ### Object Detection

-For object detection, [ppog's implementation of the YOLOv5-Lite](https://github.com/ppogg/YOLOv5-Lite) is used.
+For object detection, [ppog's implementation of YOLOv5-Lite](https://github.com/ppogg/YOLOv5-Lite) is used.
+The dataset used to train our network consists of 1156 images split across testing, validation, and training subsets that can be accessed [here](https://drive.google.com/drive/folders/14_X-lVrrFZzI7jWub8lkf_O5h90eb0ur?usp=sharing).